woniland/ski_jump/instructions/2-Setup.md

 1. Before you start to develop Python code, make a new virtual environment, e.g. with `$ python -m venv env`.
    This will create a folder `env/` where the actual environment is hosted.
+   Create the environment in the base directory of the repository.
+   The environment will be not tracked by `git` (since it is machine dependent) and so is not bound to a specific branch.
 1. Next, you need to activate the new environment via `$ . env/bin/activate`.
    This new environment makes the development independent from the host system, gives full control over library versions and better reproducibility.